Azure/apiforfhir-migration-tool/infra/Demo/ReadMe.md

 **2. Set Up Environment Variable**
 - Click on the "No environment" dropdown in the top-right corner of Postman and select "Manage Environments".
 - Click "Add" to create a new environment.
-Give it a name (e.g., "MyServerEnvironment") and add variable FhirUrl and set the FHIR metadata endpoint as its value.
+Give it a name (e.g., "MyServerEnvironment") and include the variable "FhirUrl."
+Set the value of this variable to the FHIR metadata endpoint (excluding the "/metadata" at the end).
 - Select the environment you created from the dropdown menu.

 **3. Set Up Authorization**